-Showing 1 - 1 of 1 post found matching keyword: nissan
+Showing 1 - 2 of 2 posts found matching keyword: nissan

 Nissan has been running a commercial showing their truck snowboarding down a mountain and executing a barrel roll.
 Below this impossible stunt, the commercial super-imposes the disclaimer: "Fantasy.
 Trucks can't snowboard.
 Do not attempt."
 The font is small and white, overlaying a background of white snow.
 Clearly, Nissan wants me to be able to read this.